Storms interrupt some of the chaos at Players Championship

 Ben Griffin was the clubhouse leader.
 The former mortgage loan officer, who already had one close call in Bermuda late last year, was playing an exquisite round until taking double bogey on his final hole for a 1-under 71.

 Griffin was at at 6-under 138.
-Two-time major champion Collin Morikawa was 6 over through 11 holes, while Min Woo Lee was at 6 under with three holes left in his round.
+Two-time major champion Collin Morikawa was 6 under through 11 holes, while Min Woo Lee was at 6 under with three holes left in his round.

 “Kind of glad this rain delay and thunder came in and let the putter rest a little bit and hopefully come out hot tomorrow,” Morikawa said.